 Again, it all boils down to the one single truth: you need to plan for multiple touches, including multiple channels before you actually connect and get a reply from the prospect.

 Start by sending a cold email.
 If you get no response, follow up with a second email after 2-3 days.
 This is how you generate interest via. email and then only call people who actually show interest through a reply.

-Imagine you prospects actually being excited to hear you out and give you time to educate them on all the benefits from your SaaS.
+Imagine your prospects actually being excited to hear you out and give you time to educate them on all the benefits of your SaaS.
 There is no doubt they will be more inclined to listen to you since they have already expressed interest.

 How to build an effective B2B multichannel outreach strategy?

 Now that you know what you will need to focus on to make your multichannel outreach successful, here are 5 steps to help you establish the correct process and outline your multichannel outreach strategy.